htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     The expression may refer to attributes of the machine.

 ``GANGLIAD_LOG`` :index:`GANGLIAD_LOG`
-    The path and file name of the *condor_gangliad* daemon’s log file.
+    The path and file name of the *condor_gangliad* daemon's log file.
     The default log is ``$(LOG)/GangliadLog``.

 ``GANGLIAD_METRICS_CONFIG_DIR`` :index:`GANGLIAD_METRICS_CONFIG_DIR`